Lqvrent/PushswapChecker/README.md

     'is_php_script' => false, // Web@cadémie : true // PGE1 : false
 ];
 ```
 The parameters `list_sizes` and `timeout` can be changed to your needs.
 The first one is the list of sizes you want to test.
 The second one is the limit of the runtime of the Pushswap.

 ### Execution
 To run the program, you need php.
-Run the program with :
+Run the script with :
 ```bash
 $ php PushswapChecker.php
 ```